Biostatistics, Bioinformatics, & Research Design Core

 - Assist in the design of the data abstraction, including identifying variables to collect and defining variable fields

-- Advice on database structure and data safety monitoring
+- Advise on database structure and data validation system

 - Monitor clinical trials for adverse events and data quality